jsbest/packjs-site-v1/docs/guides/cli.md

    release v1.4.0

-   packjs is a intelligently and lightweight packaging tool, powered by webpack.js
+   packjs is an intelligently and lightweight packaging tool, powered by webpack.js

 ==============================================================